Employment in the buggy-whip industry is about 0%.

 (International Federation of Robotics)

 One of the most visible ways that automation impacts jobs is the ever-increasing reliance on robots for industrial work.
 In 2016, the number of industrial robots was 1.83 million.
-Experts expect that figure to grow to 3.05 million by 2020.
+Experts expect that figure to grow to 3.05 million in 2020.
 The statistics indicate that new innovations are speeding up this trend, and that we are very likely going to see an even more drastic yearly increase in the robot workforce.

 (International Federation of Robotics)